 The high quality presenters that thrill our attendees are the primary reason that our conference is considered amongst the top venues in the country.
-Presenters also receive a significant discount on registration.
+Presenter registration will be just $275 for the full conference, less than the super early bird rate.
 Whether you are a first-time or returning presenter, your presence makes a difference.

-There are two types of sessions to choose from this year:
+There are three types of sessions to choose from this year:

 - Concurrent (1 Hour) One or more presenters addressing an audience.

-Here are some tips from Sharon McGlone, our Presentations Committee chair, for writing a winning proposal:
+Here are some tips from Marie Hone, our Presentations Committee chair, for writing a winning proposal:

 1) Be thoughtful and thorough in your descriptions: Use the first few sentences to grab our attention and be succinct.
 The description should include the tools and ideas you will share and the technology standards you are addressing and may extend to the manner of your presentation, the research that supports your presentation.